-- 4. SEC's intended participation will focus on the following issues: - (a) The Incremental Capital Module (ICM) - (b) Generally to represent the interests of school boards and their students in this process.
+- 4. SEC's intended participation will focus on the following issues: - (a) The questions raised by the Board in its letter of August 22, 2013;

+- (b) The impact of any changes in the framework for intervenor participation on the ability of schools and school boards to protect their interests within the regulatory process; and - (c) Generally to represent the interests of school boards and their students in this process.